akukudala/world_development_explorer/wdx_analysis.md

 * Name: Akshitha Kukudala
 * Date: 3/12/2022

-# Analyzing the percentages of female population (age 15-19) over the years 2010 to 2015
+# Analyzing the percentages of female population (age 15-19) education stats over the years 2010 to 2015
 ## Indicators to consider
 * No Education
 * Completed Primary Education